 If the judgment has been given in Belgium: the Belgian Judicial Code specifies what is meant by ".a copy of the judgment which satisfies the conditions necessary to establish its authenticity ".
 This is actually a copy of the ruling which presents certain formalism.
 This copy is issued by the Clerk to the parties at their request.

-If the judgment has been given in Luxembourg, this is a certified copy of the judgment with the enforcement order to be provided on request by the clerk.
+If the judgment has been given in France, it is a certified copy of the original decision - the certification is made by the chief clerk of the court which has ordered the decision.